 - Stopping all visits by external people (including contractors and consultants) to our sites, unless the visits are absolutely necessary and approval has been obtained

-- Suspending all deliveries to depots and offices and investigating options for non-contact delivery
+- Introducing new protocols for deliveries to depots and offices and utilising non-contact delivery.

 Financial hardship support